melkati/CO2-Gadget/README.md

 ![CO2 Gadget](https://emariete.com/wp-content/uploads/2021/09/Medidor-CO2-Sensirion-MyAmbience-eMariete.png)

-# Disclaimer

-I just made this repository public not because it's ready for prime time but because some persons will be helping on the first version.
-My intent was not to present it as the final 1.0 version.
-Anyway, if you want to start contributing right now you will be very welcome.

-I apologize in advance because right now there are almost no documentation.
-I'll work on it while we get to 1.0 version so I hope it will be finished in few days/weeks.
-You will be more than welcome if willing to contribute to it.

 # Features (WIP)

 - Many popular CO2 sensors supported: Sensirion SCD30, Sensirion SCD40, Sensirion SCD41, Senseair S8 LP, MH-Z19, Cubic CM1106